-The claimant appealed an unemployment insurance decision dated October 13, 2017, (reference 05) that concluded she was overpaid \$279.00 in unemployment insurance benefits.
-A telephone hearing was held on November 21, 2017.
-Proper notice of the hearing was given to the claimant.
-The claimant participated in the hearing.
+The claimant filed an appeal from the October 12, 2017, (reference 03), unemployment insurance decision that denied benefits to the claimant for her failure to make an adequate job search for the week ending September 30, 2017.
+After due notice was issued, a telephone conference hearing was held on November 21, 2017.
+The claimant participated personally.
 Department Exhibit D-1 was admitted into evidence.
 The administrative law judge took official notice of the administrative records including the fact-finding documents.
 Based on the evidence, the arguments presented, and the law, the administrative law judge enters the following findings of fact, reasoning and conclusions of law, and decision.